Ever heard of a ghost kitchen? If not, don’t worry, because that’s kind of the point.

 Things to consider: before agreeing to license an existing brand, you must first do your research and be aware of the associated costs, such as:

-If you’re looking to add an online ordering revenue stream to your in-person restaurant, you’ll need to consider what type of ghost kitchen will complement your existing business.
+Well, if you’re looking to add an online ordering revenue stream to your in-person restaurant, you’ll first need to consider what type of ghost kitchen will complement your existing business.

 You already have a lot of the overhead purchased and situated in your restaurant.
 The additional costs you’ll need to consider are the technology for your virtual kitchen and human resources.